absara1am/CricketLive/README.md

 # CricketLive 🏏

-CricketLive is a full-stack web application that provides real-time cricket match updates, scores, match details, and the points table of the ongoing Cricket World Cup.
+CricketLive is a full-stack web application that provides real-time cricket match updates, scores, match details, and points table of the ongoing Cricket World Cup.
 The application is built using Angular for the frontend, Spring Boot for the backend, and PostgreSQL as the database.

 ## Features 🚀